NumerousHats/aspace_data_audit_demo/README.md

 `update_enum_val_positions.py`
 - Updates position of enumeration values for a particular enumeration using `get_enumeration_value_positions.sql` output as input

-### Demo 5: Labels

-#### Objectives
-- Query the ArchivesSpace database to retrieve all user-supplied labels attached to resource-, archival object-, or digital-object level notes.
-- Analyze results

-#### Query Database

-`get_all_notes.sql`
-- Returns note text (JSON format), URI, persistent ID

-Note: this query gets all notes.
-You can run this query one time and run numerous demos from this presentation on the same dataset.
-Can also split by repository for quicker analysis.
-Might be a good idea to make copies of the output.

-#### Extract Text

-`extract_text.py`

-Extract notes type and label into a list, along with URI and persistent ID

-#### Analyze Data

-`pandas-toolbox.py`

-Get counts of label usage relative to note type

 ### Demo 6: Citations